-10 THINGS food businesses should know about food safety and COVID-19 FAO food safety experts explain what is known so far about COVID-19 and food, offering hygiene advice for business operators The safety and integrity of the food supply chain must More than ever, food business all along the food chain must contribute to maintaining a safe and available food supply that consumers can trust while safeguarding the health and safety of employees.
+10 THINGS food businesses should know about food safety and COVID-19 FAO food safety experts explain what is known so far about COVID-19 and food, offering hygiene advice for business operators The safety and integrity of the food supply chain must More than ever, food businesses all along the food chain have the responsibility for maintaininging a safe and available food supply that consumers can trust while safeguarding the health and safety of employees.

-Align food safety practices with COVID-19-related measures Continue to follow national food safety regulations to protect the food and staff.
+Align food safety practices with COVID-19-related measures Continue to follow national food safety regulations while protecting the staff and the food.
 Changes to the flow of operations should be considered and staff trained to comply with the new workflows and distancing requirements.
 Reinforce good hygienic practices and standard operating procedures Introduce stringent hygiene and sanitation measures and run refresher hygiene and communicable disease training.
 Even if food inspectors cannot visit premises, food businesses must understand that everyone is still relying on a safe supply of food.